 4. Cover letter review – Every time you mail or email your résumé you should include a cover letter that states your objective, emphasizes how you meet or exceed minimum qualifications, tells the airline why you would be a good fit, and ask for the interview.
 Let us ensure you hit the mark with a powerful cover letter to highlight your résumé.

 5. Application Review – Key to getting the interview and the job.
-Avoid the costly mistakes that can hurt your score and delay or even prevent you form being interviewed.
+Avoid the costly mistakes that can hurt your score and delay or even prevent you from being interviewed.
 Fix it now!

 6. Unlimited career counseling – through your interview date.
 If you have a question, just give us a call or email.